Daffodil Festival

 FAQs

-Everyone’s favourite attractions from daffodil picking at the historic Middlerun farm, to the steam train excursion, the High Street market, and street performers will be back in action attracting over 10,000 visitors to the district.
+Everyone’s favourite attractions, from the iconic daffodils, to the steam train excursion, the High Street market, and street performers will be back in action attracting over 10,000 visitors to the district.

 This is one of the town’s biggest days with community groups and businesses coming together to ensure the town is at its most beautiful.